ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 ### Omniscape

-There is an `CA-Final/Omniscape` folder with what is needed to reproduce the Omniscape run results; see later for instructions.
+There is a `CA-Final/Omniscape` folder with what is needed to reproduce the Omniscape run results; see later for instructions.

 ## Simulated Landscape